Despite how crazy it sounds, that title pretty much sums up our Father’s Day weekend trip to the New River Gorge. Here’s the specifics:

 CLIMBING: Somehow in between all of the potty breaks and hours logged in the Fayetteville Urgent Care our crew did manage to get in some pretty sweet climb time.
 My highlight of the day on Saturday was a second-go send of Tiggers and Airplanes (5.11d).
 I’d heard folks rave about this route many times, but the intimidation factor of the roof had always kept me away (that and the notorious stopper crux just before the anchors).
 But one of my goals for 2013 was to tick some steep roof lines out of my comfort zone, and this route definitely fit the bill!
 On my 1st attempt I was delighted to find that the roof was way easier than it looked, and I was clean all the way up until the very end…I got my feet high and went big, aiming for a chalky spot.
 I slapped the chalk but found nothing but a terrible “slimper” (slopey crimper), and quickly found myself dangling in mid-air like a spider.
 I jugged back up and quickly realized that the slimper was the only option for holds.
 Once I figured out how to get to it (and then use it), my beta felt solid, but I had my doubts about whether I’d be able to execute it first try on a redpoint run.
 And sure enough, the crux moves felt substantially harder while pumped, but just when I started to feel the elbows start to raise and the desperation set in, I managed to snag a big NRG fat roll with my left hand and stand up for the send!

 Our next day was spent at Bubba City, which I hadn’t been to in years.
 After a textbook sandbagged-for-shorties NRG reach move spoiled my onsight attempt of Tongulation (5.11a), I set my sights on its neighbor to the left, Likme (5.12a).
-Now I’ll be the first to admit that no one in our crew knows anything about bolting, but we do have plenty of experience climbing over bolts, and we all felt like the bolts on this line were in odd places, creating some scary fall potential.
+Now I’ll be the first to admit that no one in our crew knows anything about bolting, but we do have plenty of experience climbing over bolts using almost very similar Static line which we have on the roof of our workspace building, and that is why we all felt like the bolts on this line were in odd places, creating some scary fall potential.
 After my friend Caleb had some epic stick-clip shenanigans getting the draws in I opted to work the route on toprope rather than lead.

 The moves are fun, and require very intricate beta – mostly involving delicate, technical footwork, with a couple of power lock-offs sprinkled in here and there.
 I felt much more at home on this type of terrain than on the steeps, so it didn’t take me long to work out the moves on my first run.
 My second attempt I was down to a one hang (in a safe spot to fall at), so after a lot of deliberation I decided to go for the redpoint.
 The crux is well-protected, but there’s some serious business in between the 2nd and 3rd bolts – the climbing is only in the 5.11- range but involves some committing moves significantly above and pretty far to the right of your second bolt.
 While all of this happens high enough off the ground to avoid ground fall, pendulum swinging into your belayer is a definite possibility.
 Needless to say I was a bit apprehensive on my redpoint run.
 But I did exactly what my I’d rehearsed on toprope, and made it through the lower sections uneventfully.
 All I had left was the crux, which I’d always done first go, and felt really confident about…so I have no idea why I fell.
 This time I had the height, but started falling away from the wall before I could snag the hold.
 My guess is that I was either too tired or not focused enough to keep my core engaged the way it needed to be to make that move.
 After an exciting (but safe) fall, I finished up the rest of the route without trouble.